- 6 hazelnut truffles

 - 6 slivered almonds, cut in half

 - Place truffles on a waxed paper-lined pan.
 Freeze for 10 minutes or until chilled.
-Meanwhile, in a microwave, melt candy coating; stir until smooth.
-Dip truffles in coating to cover completely; allow excess to drip of.
-Return to prepared pan.
+Meanwhile, in a small microwave-safe bowl, melt candy coating; stir until smooth.
+Dip truffles in coating to cover completely; return to pan.
 Refrigerate until hardened.

 - Using decorating icing and a round tip, pipe hair, eyes and mouth on each.
 Insert almonds for fangs.
 Store in an airtight container.
 Yield: 6 cookies.